Meister Eckhart

-Eckhart von Hochheim (c.
+Eckhart von Hochheim (born Johannes Eckhart; c.
 1260 – c.
-1328), commonly known as Meister Eckhart (Note: Meister is German for "Master", referring to the academic title Magister in theologia that he obtained in Paris.) (/de/), Master Eckhart or Eckehart, claimed original name Johannes Eckhart, was a German Catholic priest, theologian, philosopher and mystic.
-He was born near Gotha in the Landgraviate of Thuringia (now Thuringia in central Germany) in the Holy Roman Empire.
+1328), commonly known as Meister Eckhart (Note: Meister is German for "Master", referring to the academic title Magister in theologia that he obtained in Paris.) (/de/), was a German Catholic priest, theologian, philosopher and mystic.
+He was born near Gotha in the Landgraviate of Thuringia in the Holy Roman Empire.
+He was a member of the Dominican Order.

-Eckhart came into prominence during the Avignon Papacy at a time of increased tensions between monastic orders, diocesan clergy, the Franciscan Order, and Eckhart's Dominican Order.
-In later life, he was accused of heresy and brought up before the local Franciscan-led Inquisition, and tried as a heretic by Pope John XXII with the bull In Agro Dominico of March 27, 1329.
+Eckhart came into prominence during the Avignon Papacy at a time of increased tensions between monastic orders, diocesan clergy, the Franciscans, and the Dominicans.
+In later life, he was accused of heresy, brought up before the local Franciscan-led Inquisition and tried as a heretic by Pope John XXII with the bull In Agro Dominico of March 27, 1329.
 (Note: His "Defence" is famous for his reasoned arguments to all challenged articles of his writing, and his refutation of heretical intent.)
 In the trial, excerpts of his Book of Divine Consolation were used against Eckhart.
 He seems to have died before his verdict was received.
 (Note: There is no record of the date and place of his death, but John XXII records that he was already dead when his propositions were condemned.)

-He was well known for his work with pious lay groups such as the Friends of God and was succeeded by his more circumspect disciples Johannes Tauler and Henry Suso, the latter of whom was later beatified.
-Since the 19th century, he has received renewed attention.
-He has acquired a status as a great mystic within contemporary popular spirituality, as well as considerable interest from scholars situating him within the medieval scholastic and philosophical tradition.
+Eckhart was well known for his work with pious lay groups such as the Friends of God and was succeeded by his more circumspect disciples Johannes Tauler and Henry Suso, the latter of whom was beatified.
+Since the 19th century, Eckhart has received renewed attention.
+He has acquired a status as a great mystic within contemporary new age spirituality, as well as considerable interest from scholars situating him within the medieval scholastic and philosophical tradition.

 Early life

-Eckhart was probably born around 1260 in the village of Tambach, near Gotha, in the Landgraviate of Thuringia.
+Eckhart was likely born around 1260 in the village of Tambach, near Gotha, in the Landgraviate of Thuringia.
 It was previously asserted that he was born to a noble family of landowners, but this originated in a misinterpretation of the archives of the period.
 In reality, little is known about his family and early life.
 There is no basis for giving him the Christian name of Johannes, which sometimes appears in biographical sketches: his Christian name was Eckhart; his surname was von Hochheim.